3 Electrodynamics

 \[ \begin{align} \frac{\partial}{\partial t}\int_{V}w\left(\mathbf{r}, t\right)d^3r + \int_{\partial V}\mathbf{S}\cdot d\mathbf{n} = -\frac{dW}{dt}. \end{align} \]

-Is Eq.
-(9.33) is the energy density of the electromagnetic field, so is
+If Eq.
+(3.45) is the energy density of the electromagnetic field, then

 \[ \begin{align} U = \int_{V}w\left(\mathbf{r}, t\right)d^3r \end{align} \]